fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 is helpful in thinking about fairness in sociotechnical contexts.
 We capture the idea in seven key parts that when combined can serve as a framework for analyzing an AI task and attempting to establish construct validity:

-1. **Face validity** – On the surface, how plausible does the measurements produced by the measurement model look?
+1. **Face validity** – On the surface, how plausible do the measurements produced by the measurement model look?

 2. **Content validity** – This has three subcomponents: